W Sitting: Why Do Therapists Care ?

 - Poor Balance & Gross Motor Skills – Because W sitting limits trunk rotation, children do not learn how to weight shift from front to back and side to side, which is a skill needed to maintain balance while running, jumping, skipping, and playing on the playground.

 - Difficulty with the Transition to Kindergarten – Kids are expected to be able to sit on the floor with their legs crossed or upright at a desk in school.
-Kids that have been W sitting often do not have the strength or skills to be able to successfully maintain a floor sit with legs crossed or an upright trunk position at a desk, let alone be able to appropriately complete school tasks in these positions.
+Kids that W sit often do not have the strength or skills to be able to successfully maintain a floor sit with legs crossed or an upright trunk position at a desk.